 Andra Leimanis came to AGREE in 2016 with a background in plant ecology research and public relations.
 Her public relations experience comes from several years at a Manhattan PR firm, and environmental advocacy skills were honed during the grassroots movement to ban hydrofracking.
 Andra holds a M.S. from the SUNY College of Environmental Science and Forestry.

-Amber Ruther joined AGREE in March 2021.
+AJ Ruther joined AGREE in March 2021.
 They graduated from Boston College, where they organized for fossil fuel divestment.
 They have also organized with the Public Power New York coalition to win a publicly owned, democratically controlled energy system as key to an affordable and just transition to renewable energy and renewable heat.

 Oluwatosin joined AGREE in May 2022 as an experienced Finance and Administrative Officer and publisher.
 Oluwatosin has a Masters in Business Administration from Cardiff Metropolitan University United Kingdom, as well as a LLM in International Dispute Resolution from Humboldt University Berlin.
 She has a passion for environmental sustainability and loves empowering and coaching women.
 Before coming to AGREE she was a Finance and Administrative Officer at World Mission Agency Dublin.